A 3-Day Epic Wicklow Road Trip Itinerary

 Killruddery House, Co.
 Wicklow

 You can take a guided tour of the elegant house.
 It was first built in the 17th century and remodelled in the 19th century.
 The glass dome built in 1852 after the fashion of the Crystal Palace in London is especially worth a peek.
+The house’s beautiful architecture has made Killruddery my favourite historical place to visit in Wicklow.

 The house is surrounded by beautifully designed gardens that include a French formal garden with twin Long Ponds, a Victorian walled garden with an orchard and friendly chicken, and even tall edges in “Goose’s Foot” pattern leading to solitary statues and more.